Industrial Chemical

 Post-Registration Obligations and Ongoing Compliance

-Obtaining registration does not mean the end of regulation; new chemicals are managed similarly to “chemicals subject to special control,” reflecting the management logic of “long-term tracking”:
+Obtaining registration does not mean the end of regulation.
+New chemicals are managed similarly to “chemicals subject to special control,” reflecting the management logic of long-term tracking.

-• Five-Year Monitoring Period: Within 5 years after the new chemical completes registration, relevant organizations and individuals must submit an activity report regarding the chemical to the Chemicals Agency annually, commonly known as the annual report.
+Five-Year Monitoring PeriodWithin 5 years after the new chemical completes registration, relevant organizations and individuals must submit an annual activity report to the Chemicals Agency.Enterprises need to establish annual data collection and reporting mechanisms.

-• Dynamic Risk Adjustment: Based on assessment results and subsequent activity reports, the Chemicals Agency may recommend that the MOIT list the new chemical in the conditional, restricted, or special control chemical lists for stricter management.
+Dynamic Risk AdjustmentBased on assessment results and subsequent activity reports, the Chemicals Agency may recommend that MOIT list the new chemical in conditional, restricted, or special control chemical lists.The substance may face stricter management after market entry.

 REACH24H Compliance Insights and Recommendations

 The implementing regulations for the Law on Chemicals released by Vietnam represent a comprehensive and deep reshaping of its chemical regulatory system.
-In particular, the management logic adopted for new chemicals—“strict access, expert review, international reference, long-term tracking”—has greatly increased market entry barriers and compliance costs.
+In particular, the management logic adopted for new chemicals—strict access, expert review, international reference, long-term tracking—has greatly increased market entry barriers and compliance costs.

 For all domestic and foreign enterprises involved in chemical production, trading, import, and use activities in Vietnam, REACH24H suggests: